heyitsguay/heyitsguay.github.io/_posts/2019/Image Extrapolation Part 1 WIP/2019-07-31-Image-Extrapolation-Part-1-Inpainting.markdown

 Inpainting algorithms attempt to fill in missing content so that it matches neighboring regions in the image.
 A similar task to extrapolation, albeit with better context clues to make use of.

 ## Inpainting for extrapolation

+Let's look at how to turn inpainting algorithms into extrapolation algorithms.

+### Normal inpainting

 A normal, well-defined inpainting problem would seek to restore a masked area somewhere in the middle of a picture, like in the previous example.
 No part of the masked region is on (or even near) the image boundary.
 That means inpainting algorithms have a lot of detail on all sides of the masked region to use during restoration.
 If I use scikit-images `inpaint_biharmonic` on that example, I get this: